MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Overview

 The generated input feature for each feature point $x_i$ is represented by $v_i \in R^3$.
 Each generated feature $v_i$ consists of three parts, which are $e_I$, $e_D$ and $e_{Re}$. i.e. $v_i = \left \{ \right\} $.
 The $e_I$, $e_D$ and $e_{Re}$ represent the image intensity error, epipolar error and re-projection error respectively.
 They are computed as follows

 We use operation $M(\cdot)$ to denote applying MLP model for classifying dynamic and static feature points.
-The prediction result and the label are denoted by $y^p \in R^2$ and $y^t \in R^2$.
-And the label of each feature point is denoted by $c_i$.
-For our problem, the label $c_i$ equals $0$ or $1$.
+The prediction result denoted by $y_i \in R^2$.
+And the class of each feature point is denoted by $c_i$.
+For our problem, the class $c_i$ equals $0$ or $1$.
 We used $0$ to indicate static class and $1$ for dynamic class.
-Thus, the MLP model predicted process can be described by
+Thus, the MLP model predicted process can be described by $c_i = argmax(y_{i})$, where $y_i = M(v_i)$.